silvercircle/silvercircle.github.io/_got-theories/link_collection.md

 ### The Night King

 * [This](http://www.independent.co.uk/arts-entertainment/tv/news/game-of-thrones-season-8-theory-night-king-white-walker-motive-gods-eye-isle-of-faces-a7939331.html)
-  theory claims to have found out the Night King's true motivation.
+  theory claims to have found out the Night King's true motivation and sees a grande finale at the God's Eye near Harrenhal in the center of Westeros.
+The place where many thousand years ago, [the Pact](http://awoiaf.westeros.org/index.php/Pact) between the first men, who came as conquerors, and the indigenous people of Westeros, to use known as Children of the Forst, was signed.

+  This ended a long war, during which the Night King was magically created from one of the first men.

+* [This]({{site.baseurl}}/got-theories/bran-is-the-night-king/) is my interpretation of a theory that has become popular stating that Bran and the Night King is the same person.
+It's backed by quite some facts and hints.

 ### General theories